ericposas/spidermap/README.md

 # Spidermap Application for American Airlines

 ## To do:
-  - Add interactivity/labels to the spidermap dots
+  - Update order (alpha sort) of saved spidermap locations

 #### Tech Stack: